digitalocean/app_action/README.md

 - `token`: DigitalOcean Personal Access Token.
 See https://docs.digitalocean.com/reference/api/create-personal-access-token/ for creating a new token.
 - `app_id`: ID of the app to delete.
 - `app_name`: Name of the app to delete.
 - `from_pr_preview`: Use this if the app was deployed as a PR preview.
-The app name will be derived from the PR and.
+The app name will be derived from a combination of the repo name and the PR.
 - `ignore_not_found`: Ignore if the app is not found.

 ## Usage